RS Berkane

-Founded on 1938, the club has traditionally worn an orange home kit since inception.
+Founded on 21 May 1938 and changed its name in 1978, the club has traditionally worn an orange home kit since inception.
 RS Berkane is a well known club for the success of its football section, very popular in and outside the country.
 Berkane established itself as a major force in both Moroccan and African football.

-In domestic football, the club has won 2 trophies; 2 Moroccan Throne Cup.
-In international competitions, Berkane have won 3 trophies; two CAF Confederation Cup titles and one CAF Super Cup title.
-Berkane is also, one of the most successful Moroccan club of the 21st century, and is the 3rd most crowned Moroccan club in Africa with 3 titles in official competitions.
+In domestic football, the club has won the league title once and the Moroccan Throne Cup title three times.
+In international competitions, Berkane have won 4 trophies; three CAF Confederation Cup titles and one CAF Super Cup title.
+Berkane is also one of the most successful Moroccan club of the 21st century, and is the 3rd most crowned Moroccan club in Africa with 4 titles in official competitions.

 History

 Founding and early years

-The club was founded in 1938 under the name of Association Sportive de Berkane.
-In 1953, a team driven by nationalism, was created.
-It was called Union Sportive Musulmane de Berkane (USMB).
+The club was founded in 1978 under the name of Association Sportive de Berkane.
+In 1953, a team driven by nationalism was created; it was called Union Sportive Musulmane de Berkane (USMB).
 But this did not last, after a crisis that broke out in 1955.

-In 1959-1960, the Union Sportive Musulmane de Berkane was relegated to the 3rd division.
-In 1962-1963, it contested the play-off match to move up to the 2nd division.
+In 1959–1960, the Union Sportive Musulmane de Berkane was relegated to the 3rd division.
+In 1962–1963, it contested the play-off match to move up to the 2nd division.
 The first meeting was between Union Sportive Musulmane de Berkane, against Wydad de Fès.
 Berkane was promoted to the top division.

-In 1966 it was renamed Union Sportive de Berkane and in the same year, a new club was founded under the name of Chabab Riadhi de Berkane.
+In 1966 it was renamed Union Sportive de Berkane and, in the same year, a new club was founded under the name of Chabab Riadhi de Berkane.

 In 1971, both teams merged to make Renaissance Sportive de Berkane (Nahdat Berkane).
-This merger was beneficial for the club, it entered the 1st division in 1977–78.
+This merger was beneficial for the club; it entered the 1st division in 1977–78.

-In 1986, Berkane reached the final for the first time in their history after defeating MC Oujda 2-1 in the semi-final.
-On 7 September 1987, Berkane lost the 1986 Throne Cup final, after a 4-0 defeat by Kawkab Marrakech.
+In 1986, Berkane reached the final for the first time in their history after defeating MC Oujda 2–1 in the semi-final.
+On 7 September 1987, Berkane lost the 1986 Throne Cup final, after a 4–0 defeat by Kawkab Marrakech.

 Return to the Botola

-The RSB regained its spot in the first moroccan division in 2012, under the presidency of Fouzi Lekjaa, who ran the club since 2009.
+The RSB regained its spot in the first Moroccan division in 2012, under the presidency of Fouzi Lekjaa, who ran the club since 2009.

-In 2014, Berkane reached the final for the second time, after a 2-0 victory against Maghreb de Fès.
-On 18 November, Berkane lost the final after a 2-0 loss against FUS Rabat.
+In 2014, Berkane reached the final for the second time, after a 2–0 victory against Maghreb de Fès.
+On 18 November, Berkane lost the final after a 2–0 loss against FUS Rabat.